Mysticx69/ebs_encryption/README.md

 - `main`: This is the entry point function to encrypt all volumes for all instances.

-## Additional Notes

-- The script skips instances that are part of an Auto Scaling group or are Spot Instances.
-- The script waits for certain operations to complete before moving onto the next step.
-This can make the script run for a long time, depending on the number and size of volumes to be encrypted.
-- After the script has completed running, ensure to check the health of your services.

 ## Logging
 All logs are written to a log file named `ebs_encryption_{client_name}.log` in the `client_name` directory.
 The `client_name` is the one you set in the config.ini file.